MomsFriendlyRobotCompany/data-ins-1/2020-5-3-imu/readme.md

 - `read-serial.py`: python code for the computer to read serial data and store it
 - `code.py`: is the circuitpython code run on the trinket

+**Limitation:** CircuitPython only seems to allow 30Hz from the print command

 ## Hardware

 - [Adafruit Trinket M0](https://www.adafruit.com/product/3500) as a I2C to USB Serial interface